-A number of young, evidence of ongoing accretion onto more widely-separated imaged companions has also been found.
+Evidence of ongoing accretion onto more widely separated imaged companions has also been found.
 These include the substellar companions DH Tau b, GSC 6214-210 b, GQ Lup b, Delorme 1 (AB) b, and SR 12 c \citep[e.g.][]{Zhou2014, Betti2022,SM2018}.
-Though the ages and separations of these systems do not make them direct analogs of protoplanets in transtiional disk gaps, these more easily recovered and characterized substellar companions provide a fruitful testing ground for planetary accretion models.
+Although their ages and separations do not make them direct analogs of protoplanets in transitional disk gaps, these more easily recovered and characterized substellar companions provide a fruitful testing ground for planetary accretion models.

-In addition to the high required resolution to image inside transitional disk cavities and the morphological complexity of transitional disk systems, a third obstacle to direct protoplanet detection is achieving the requisite contrasts at such extremely tight separations.
-In NIR thermal emission, the required contrasts to detect planets are $\sim10^{-6}-10^{-4}$ at $\sim$0$\farcs$1-0$\farcs$25, and these separations lie underneath the NIR coronagraphic masks of most extreme adaptive optics imagers, making coronagraphic imaging of the relevant separations impossible.
+In addition to the high required resolution and morphological complexity of transitional disk systems, a third obstacle to direct protoplanet detection is achieving the requisite contrasts at extremely tight separations.
+For example, in NIR thermal emission, contrasts of $\sim10^{-6}-10^{-4}$ are required at $\sim$0$\farcs$1-0$\farcs$25 in order to image protoplanets inside of disk gaps, and this region lies beneath the coronagraphic masks of most extreme adaptive optics imagers.